-I get my small last rites kit out, mumbling the words that forgive Tim for his sins and allow his ascension to God’s right hand – the bookend to his baptism.
+I get my last rites kit out, mumbling the words that forgive Tim for his sins and allow his ascension to God’s right hand – the bookend to his baptism.
 Praying aloud, “Through this holy anointing may the Lord in his love and mercy help you with the grace of the Holy Spirit.
 May the Lord who frees you from sin save you and raise you up.”
 It always uplifts my spirits.”
-Realistically, I know it did nothing for Tim but I want everything to be perfect from the Church’s point of view.
+Realistically, I know it dOES nothing for Tim but I want everything to be perfect from the Church’s point of view.
 For God’s sake, he is bound to be a saint.

 I turn to Jake, “You may find these rituals quizzical.
 We believe they heal the holy spirit that is bereft by a believer’s death.”

 “No more than the rituals of the Kabbalah in my faith.
 If it helps you and others deal with death, I have no reason to be skeptical.”

 That’s pretty equivocal.
 Tim sure has interesting friends.
 I sense Jake is in love with Tim, which flies in the face of my other acolytes’ quests for a sugar daddy.
 I have faith that Tim never prostituted himself.
 Maybe I’m naïve.

 Once I complete the ritual, including the anointing of unction, I lead everyone out of the room.
 The nurses come in after I complete the rites and prepare his body for transport to the funeral home.
 As they strip off his swim trunks, I turn away in embarrassment.
 His virility was enormous.

 “Thank you for coming,” Jake says.
 “I didn’t know what to do, after calling his lawyer and boss.”

 “Everything will be taken care of.
 Do you want to talk about what happened?”